 So how do you get unstuck?

-Today I want to provide a framework for you to move past the uncertainty in your business and in your life.
+Today I want to provide a framework for you to move past the uncertainty in your business.

 1. Believe in your own power.

 But it wasn’t really the glasses, was it?
-They weren’t magical.
-They weren’t all powerful.
+The glasses weren’t magical.
+The glasses weren’t all powerful.
 And the couples certainly didn’t walk in and say, “WOW!
 Look at those glasses!
 Let’s book her!”
 The truth is, it was all me.
 All of it.
+From the desperate energy to the failure to book to the elevated energy to the success in my bookings.
 It was that I didn’t allow myself to feel the same confidence without glasses but with the glasses, I allowed myself to feel confident enough to be a person who booked weddings.

 So in the end, it didn’t matter if the glasses were magical or not, it mattered that I was powerful enough to give them the power that they needed to work.

 This is an embarrassing example, I know this.
 But I hope it lands with you.
-You are powerful.
+You are powerful and everything starts and ends with your energy.

 2. Believe that the universe has no fixed agenda.